cul-it/exhibits-library-cornell-edu/docs/index.md

 You may upload a single image or multiple images via a CSV file (a downloadable template is provided).
 You may also upload items via JSON or IIIF manifest.

+#### Minimum image size

+We suggest that you size your images no smaller than 400px x 400px.
+Small images will be upsampled accordingly, which will degrade the quality of the image on the page.

 ### Tags

 Tags can be set up within an exhibition and applied to various items.
 Adding tags will allow for things like creating browseable categories of images.